-5.68 Like this submission, a number of others indicated that but for this service, their clients would have no other way of resolving property and financial matters, including cases involving debt.81

-5.69 In addition to cost-effectiveness and accessibility, submissions suggested a range of other justifications for expanding the availability of FDR or LADR options for property and financial matters.
+- 5.68 Like this submission, a number of others indicated that but for this service, their clients would have no other way of resolving property and financial matters, including cases involving debt.81 - 5.69 In addition to cost-effectiveness and accessibility, submissions suggested a range of other justifications for expanding the availability of FDR or LADR options for property and financial matters.
 These included a need for faster, non-adversarial mechanisms and the ability to offer separated couples the opportunity to use the same agency and a similar process to resolve both their parenting and property and financial matters.
-Research by Professor Belinda Fehlberg and colleagues has also highlighted the need for low cost and consistent avenues for making parenting and financial arrangements.82 the distinction between these two categories [parenting and property] is a matter of legal artifice which does not reflect or respond to the experience of separating families, and Relationships Australia regularly encounters cases in which an otherwise successful parenting plan is undermined by a subsequent adversarial property dispute.83
+Research by Professor Belinda Fehlberg and colleagues has also highlighted the need for low cost and consistent avenues for making parenting and financial arrangements.
+82 - 5.70 A submission from Relationships Australia argued for the importance of being able to meet need in relation to both financial and parenting arrangements, noting:

+the distinction between these two categories [parenting and property] is a matter of legal artifice which does not reflect or respond to the experience of separating families, and Relationships Australia regularly encounters cases in which an otherwise successful parenting plan is undermined by a subsequent adversarial property dispute. §3